 “I’m signing an executive action to begin a great rebuilding of the armed services of the United States,” President Trump said during his first visit to the Pentagon following his inauguration.

 Speaking to Sputnik in late January, Russian military expert and First Vice President of the Academy of Geopolitical Studies Konstantin Sivkov suggested that Trump has no trust in NATO’s ability to ensure America’s security.

 “The measures for the build-up of power of the US armed forces have only one explanation: Trump does not trust NATO and considers it an obsolete organization.
 If so, he should only solve US national security issues using US funds by building up the strength and size of his own army, and that is what he is doing,” the expert told Sputnik.

-Posted by GPD on February 12, 2017, With 486 Reads Filed under World.
+Posted by GPD on February 12, 2017, With 495 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.